the practical kitchen

 NOTE: I do not recommend using Morton's kosher salt for this recipe; the crystals are too big and dense and will not dissolve nicely in the butter.

-Making My Easy Whipped Honey Butter
+How I Make Whipped Honey Butter

 Because this is such a simple recipe, you'll want to make sure you're paying attention to the ingredient temperatures and techniques to get it just right.
-Being patient with the process helps ensure the honey and butter combine smoothly and are less likely to separate later!

 pouring honey into whipped butter in a metal bowl.